A full GameServer specification is available below and in the example folder for reference :

 nameis an optional descriptive name for a port

-portPolicyhas two options:
+portPolicyhas three options:

 Dynamic(default) the system allocates a random free hostPort for the gameserver, for game clients to connect to.

 Static, user defines the hostPort that the game client will connect to.
 Then onus is on the user to ensure that the port is available.
 When static is the policy specified,